4 classes • 180 contact hours • fully online

 Tuition does not include textbook costs.
 The cost for textbooks and fees can vary dramatically depending on your preferred textbook store.

-Health promotion professionals are crucial experts in the field of public health.
-As a result of the shift in focus from a treamtnet model of care to a preventive model of care, the field of health promotion is rapidly growing.
+Health coaches are crucial experts in the field of public health.
+As a result of the shift in focus from a treatment model of care to a preventive model of care, the field of health promotion is rapidly growing.
 According to the US Bureau of Labor Statistics, overall employment of health promotion professionals is projected to grow a whopping 16% from 2016 to 2026, far more than the average for other professions.

-Health promotion professionals work in a wide range of settings to positively impact health status.
-Many health promotion professionals are employed full time in hospitals, governmental organizations, outpatient care centers, religious organizations, and worksites.
-Modern health promotion professionals may also be entrepreneurs, working through blogging websites and social media to positively influence health.
-Work as a health promotion professional is highly rewarding, with hands-on responsibilities which result in direct (and often dramatic) improvements to health status.
+Health coaches work in a wide range of settings to positively impact health status.
+Many health coaches are employed full time in hospitals, governmental organizations, outpatient care centers, religious organizations, and worksites.
+Modern health coaches may also be entrepreneurs, working through blogging websites and social media to positively influence health.
+Work as a health coach is highly rewarding, with hands-on responsibilities which result in direct (and often dramatic) improvements to health status.

 Learn More About the Program

-Applicants must be 18 years of age or older with a minimum of a Bachelor’s Degree or other 4-year degree from a fully authorized postsecondary institution.
-A postsecondary class in anatomy and physiology is also required.
+Applicants must be 18 years of age or older with a degree from an accredited college or university OR a diploma in an integrative health field from a fully authorized postsecondary institution or the equivalent.
 Students for whom English is not their first language will also be required to submit an English proficiency test to ensure ability to benefit.
-All applicants must submit official transcripts (issued directly from your previous college), 2 letters of recommendation, an admissions essay, and the nonrefundable $75 application fee.
+All applicants must submit official transcripts (issued directly from your previous college), 2 letters of recommendation, and an admissions essay.

 This program is open to professionals and aspiring professionals alike.
 Whether you are looking for a career change, to enhance your existing career, or to launch a new career, this program provides the academic foundation you need to thrive as a health promotion professional.